lyqht/deepL-demo/README.md

 In this demo, the [Supabase README.md](https://github.com/supabase/supabase) is used as the document to be translated.

-You can find the relevant input/ output files in the `docs` folder, based on the name of the file:
+You can find the relevant input/ output files in the `docs/supabase` folder, based on the name of the file:
 - `original.md` - the Supabase README in english
 - `README.{lang}.md` - the translated output using DeepL